Femtoscopy can tell whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances or virtual states: Supplemental Material

+When we insert a factor $\exp\left[-r^2/(4R^2)\right]$ within the integral of Eq.~\eqref{Eq:ERF}, the resulting integral can serve as the correction for Eq.~\eqref{Eq:LL_I}.
+This factor is expected to have an insignificant impact on the integral result as long as $R$ is large compared with the interaction range.
+Based on this assumption, we arrive at the CF in the so-called LL model

+where the last term represents the effective range correction.
+Generally, the ERE is valid near the threshold.
+Away from the threshold, the ERE may break down.
+For instance, with $a_0 = 0.18$ fm and $r_{\rm eff} = -17.77$ fm, the scattering amplitude predicts a bound state pole below the threshold.
+However, this finding contradicts the resonant state pole of $\Delta M + i\Gamma/2 = 10 + i1$ MeV that was introduced initially.
+To avoid this problem, we adopt an alternative representation of the scattering amplitude $f=(k\cot\delta-ik)^{-1}$.
+Then, Eq.~\eqref{Eq:LL_I} can be rewritten in the following form

+where we resort to the non-relativistic Breit-Wigner shape for $\cot\delta=-k_R/k\cdot(k^2-k_R^2)/(2\mu)\cdot2/\Gamma$ to capture the general features of $f$ at the resonant energy~\cite{Albaladejo:2023pzq}, where $\mu$ is the reduced mass of the hadron pair, $k_R$ is the resonant momentum corresponding to the resonance mass.
+In the following analyses, we refer to Eqs.~\eqref{Eq:LL_I}, \eqref{Eq:LL_II}, and \eqref{Eq:LL_III} as the LL-I, LL-II, and LL-III models, respectively.

-In the main manuscript, we have mainly studied the $D^0D^{*-}$/$D^0D_s^{*-}$ interactions and corresponding CFs.
-Here, we discuss the findings in a more general setting.
-In Ref.~\cite{Liu:2023uly}, we have discussed the general features of CFs for attractive interactions of various strengths capable of generating bound states in the square-well model.
-The conclusions can be verified in the framework proposed in this work, as shown above.
-The advantage of the present framework is that it can be easily extended to study CFs in the presence of virtual or resonant states.
-Here, we mainly focus on whether one can distinguish different interactions in the presence of virtual or resonant states.
-Without losing generality and focusing on the charm sector, the masses of the two particles $m_1$ and $m_2$ are chosen as 1800 and 2000 MeV, close to the masses of $D$ and $\bar{D}^*$.
+Without loss of generality and focusing on the charm sector, the masses of the two particles, $m_1$ and $m_2$, are chosen as 1.8 and 2 GeV, respectively, which are close to the masses of $D$ and $\bar{D}^*$.
 For the resonant state case, the real part of the pole position with respect to the threshold $\Delta M=M-m_1-m_2$ is set at 2.5, 5, and 10 MeV, respectively; the imaginary part of the pole position (half-width) $\Gamma/2$ is set at 1 and 10 MeV, respectively.
-For the virtual state case, $\Delta M$ is set at $-2.5$, $-5$, and $-10$ MeV, respectively.
+For the virtual and bound state cases, $\Delta M$ is set at $-2.5$, $-5$, and $-10$ MeV, respectively.
+The parameters $a$ and $b$ are required to generate the above poles, and the corresponding scattering parameters are shown in Table~\ref{Tab:T4}.